Sabrina Ionescu: Sophomore season

-Ionescu rose to national prominence in her sophomore year, she led the Ducks to their third regular-season league crown all-time and first-ever No. 1 seed in the Pac-12 Women's Basketball Tournament.
+Ionescu rose to national prominence in her sophomore year, leading the Ducks to their third regular-season league crown all-time and first-ever No. 1 seed in the Pac-12 Women's Basketball Tournament.

 She led the Pac-12 in scoring (19.2) and assists, dishing out 7.8 assists per game which was fifth-most in the country.
 She had 16 double-doubles this season and 14 20-point games.
-She has recorded 10-assist games 13 times this season, handing out a league season-high 14 twice.
+She recorded 10-assist games 13 times this season, handing out a league season-high 14 twice.
 On February 26, 2018, Ionescu was named ESPNW's college basketball player of the week.
 Following her second season, she was named the Pac-12 Conference Women's Basketball Player of the Year, and was also named a first team All-American by ESPN.
-Ionescu's Oregon Ducks also won the Pac-12 championship for the first time since 2000.
+Oregon also won the Pac-12 championship for the first time since 2000.
 She was named the winner of the Nancy Lieberman Award as the top Division I women's point guard after the season, and was also a finalist for the Naismith Award.
-Ionescu became NCAA women's all-time leader in triple-doubles, trailing only former BYU men's player Kyle Collinsworth (with 12) among all NCAA players.
+Ionescu became the NCAA women's all-time leader in triple-doubles, trailing only former BYU men's player Kyle Collinsworth (with 12) among all NCAA players.